CLI Reference

 // Variables with different scopes

-var num playerScore = 0; // Defaults to @s
+var num playerScore<@s> = 0; // Defaults to @s

-var num globalCounter scope<global> = 0; // Global scope
+var num globalCounter<@a> = 0; // Global scope

-var num teamScore scope<@a[team=red]> = 0; // Team scope
+var num teamScore<@a[team=red]> = 0; // Team scope

-function "main" {
+function hello:main {

 // Use explicit scope in conditions

-if "$playerScore<@s>$ > 10" {
+if $playerScore<@s>$ > 10 {

 say "Current player score is high!";